Single sign-on by VxLogon

 Unlike NxLogon, you don't need to specify server IP for VxLogon.

 Security problemWith VxLogon, to make things easier and simpler, we use DNS protocol as the communication protocol between VxLogon and NxFilter.
-As a result, you many have some users smart enough to find a way of logging-in with another username to acquire an alleviated permission because the protocol exposed in a script file.
+As a result, you may have some smart enough users to find a way of logging-in with another username to acquire an alleviated permission because the protocol exposed in a script file.
 To prevent this kind of problem, we added an additional security procedure to activate VxLogon.
 We defined two special domains for logon and logoff with VxLogon.
 On 'User > VxLogon',

 - Logon Domain : vxlogon.example.com